splunk/public-o11y-docs/infrastructure/infrastructure.rst

 To view the Infrastructure Overview, select :strong:`Navigation menu > Infrastructure`.
 From this page, you can view your infrastructure, as described in the following table.

-Splunk Observability Cloud also provides metrics and other data :ref:`for the following application receivers <monitor-data-sources>`.
+Splunk Observability Cloud also provides metrics and other data :ref:`for the following host and application monitors <monitor-data-sources>`.

 .. list-table::
    :header-rows: 1